smagt/smagt.github.io/Sayaka Murata, Earthlings.md

 rating: 7
 ---

-After [+Sayaka Murata, Convenience Store Woman](+Sayaka%20Murata,%20Convenience%20Store%20Woman.md), I had to get her other translated book.
+After [Sayaka Murata, Convenience Store Woman](./Sayaka%20Murata,%20Convenience%20Store%20Woman.md), I had to get her other translated book.
 And it's quite similar, in a way, but perhaps less gripping for me.
 At the same time, it's a nightmare sequel to the previous one, from a dystopian society point of view.

 Earthlings is about a woman who cannot find a normal road in life.
 Being a victim of child sexual abuse and the whole nightmare life that followed after that, she cannot cope with society's desires and requirements for a normal life.
 That makes her set up a dysfunctional marriage -- dysfunctional by the definitions of society.
 But not by hers, and as reader I was more willing to follow her definition of function.